avsek6203/my-first/README.md

 # my-first
-This is the my first repository
+This is the my first repository author - anand shukla